- You are here:

 Habitat

-Anthropogenic (man-made or disturbed habitats), floodplain (river or stream floodplains), meadows and fields
+Anthropogenic (human-disturbed or -maintained habitats), floodplain (river or stream floodplains), meadows and fields

 New England distribution